-- No Fear Shakespeare: this is a great resource that is available for free on-line or alternatively you can buy the books.
-It is basically Shakespeare’s plays translated into modern, easy-to-understand English.
+- No Fear Shakespeare and LitCharts are two great resources that are available for free online (or No Fear Shakespeare have book versions).
+They are basically Shakespeare’s plays translated into modern, easy-to-understand English.
 They are fantastic!
 And there is no shame in using these.

 Work out the Thoughts